recallnet/ceramic-tests/README.md

     > kubectl get networks # Look up the network name NAME                          AGE
-    smoke-basic-go-rust-dev-run   33m
+    basic-rust-dev-run   33m

-    > kubectl delete network smoke-basic-go-rust-dev-run # delete the network and all pods within it.
+    > kubectl delete network basic-rust-dev-run # delete the network and all pods within it.

 ## Contributing